 - Nationally, in-home care workers are 87% women, 62% people of color, and 31% are immigrants.

-- In-home care providers in Los Angeles currently earn $15.
-The average hourly wage for nurse assistants in Los Angeles is $16.75, far below the hourly wages that MIT experts calculate it would take to cover basic living costs in the Los Angeles metropolitan area.
+- In-home care providers across the state earn far below the hourly wages that MIT experts calculate it would take to cover basic living costs in California.